alohe/quicky/readme.md

 ## Prerequisites

+To install Quicky, first acquire a Linux Ubuntu server from a provider such as  [DigitalOcean](https://m.do.co/c/9b7ccf30c0bd) or [Hetzner](https://www.hetzner.com/cloud/).

-Quicky requires Node.js and npm to be installed on your system.
-You can install them using the following commands:
+After setting up your server, connect to it (e.g., via SSH) and install Node.js and npm by executing the following commands:

 ```bash
 sudo apt update